-Whether you're downsizing because you’re moving into a smaller home or you’re moving into an assisted living community, we know that it can be difficult to get rid of so many things that you cherish.
-Giving up the home that you’ve lived in for years or the furniture your children gave you isn’t easy.
+Whether you're downsizing because you’re moving into a smaller home or moving into a retirement or independent living community, we know that it can be challenging to get rid of things that you cherish.
+Giving up the home you’ve lived in for years or the furniture your children gave you isn’t easy.

-Knowing when to downsize is important because it needs to be a time when you’re comfortable doing it.
+Knowing when to downsize is an essential first step to this intimidating process because it needs to be a time when you’re comfortable doing it.
 Although moving can be stressful, waiting until you’re overwhelmed is the worst thing you can do.
 There are a few questions you can ask yourself to determine whether now is the right time to downsize or not.

 Some questions you can ask yourself are:

 - Do I still need this much space in my home?